jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Senses:** Scent, Blindsight +20 ft., Darkvision 60 ft., Low-Light Vision 60 ft.
 If base creature has either Darkvision or Low-Light Vision, add 30 ft. to the existing distance instead.

+**Size and Type:** The creature’s type changes to undead (augmented).
+Do not recalculate class Hit Dice, BAB, or saves.
+The creature's size does not change.

 **Ability Scores:** +2 Str, +2 Dex, +2 Cha.
 As an undead, a vampire does not have a Constitution score.
 You derive bonus HP from Charisma instead.

 **Skills:** +2 Bluff, +2 Diplomacy, +2 Perception, +2 Stealth